-The Ionic SDK provides methods to generate a key(s) as well as for encrypting data.
+The lonic SDK provides methods to generate a key(s) as well as for encrypting data.

-The Privitar Platform uses a Key Management Service (KMS) to access encryption keys used by:
+The platform uses a Key Management Service (KMS) to access encryption keys used by:

 - Encrypt Rule

 - Derived Tokenisation

 - HDFS Token Vault Encryption

-- · Batch jobs using JDBC connections that require secured credentials
+- Batch jobs using JDBC connections that require secured credentials

-Ionic Machina can be integrated with Privitar to provide this KMS functionality.
+Ionic Machina can be integrated with the platform to provide this KMS functionality.